flow-state-15/mod-5-extra-resources/project-week/css-grading-specs.md

 - ❌ Don't copy the CSS styling directly from the application that you are cloning
 - ❌ Don't look at or copy the HTML element structure from another student's application
-- ❌ Don't look at or copy the CSS styling from another student's application
+- ❌ Don't copy/paste the CSS styling from another student's application
-- ❌ Don't work on CSS animations or transitions
+- ❌ Don't work on CSS animations or transitions from target site
-- ❌ Don't use any React component library (MaterialUI, Ant Design, etc)
-- ❌ Don't use any UI/CSS frameworks (Tailwind, Bootstrap, etc.)
+- ❌ Don't use any UI/CSS frameworks (Tailwind, Bootstrap, MaterialUI, Ant Design, etc)

 **Important Note**: If you wish to use a CSS/JavaScript library or NPM package, you must consult and get approval from your Project Advisor.

-If you have any questions, or if you are not sure if your feature meets these minimum CSS requirements, please consult your Project Advisor.
+If you have any questions, or if you are not sure if your feature meets these CSS completion requirements, please consult your Project Advisor.

 <p align="right" style="font-size:10px">
   <a href="#readme-top">Back to the top</a>